2020 Raffle Details

 - Winner responsible for taxes on prizes

 You may not know this: as a Prize Winner, you may immediately owe withholding taxes to the IRS.
-Below, we explain why that’s a problem and also why we make The Grand Prize better by dealing with this problem!
+Below, we explain why that’s a problem and also why we make the Grand Prize better by dealing with this problem!

-When a Winner wins a raffle prize, United States law and IRS regulations treat the raffle prize as income to the Winner, so those laws and regulations require that the Winner pay taxes on the Fair Market Value (FMV) of that Prize.
+When a Winner wins a raffle prize, United States law and IRS regulations treat the raffle prize as income to the Winner, so those laws and regulations require that the Winner pay taxes on the Fair Market Value of that Prize.
 When the Prize is small, $5000 or less, those taxes are solely the responsibility of the Winner.
 In the event that the value of the Prize is $5,001 or more, the organization sponsoring the raffle must withhold the required amount of taxes on the Prize.
 The sponsoring organization then remits these taxes to the IRS.

 It turns out that the Commonwealth of Massachusetts also requires a withholding tax payment.
 That’s because Climate XChange is based in Massachusetts and the Commonwealth’s taxation laws follow the federal taxation laws.
 So Massachusetts treats a Prize awarded by a Massachusetts-based nonprofit (that’s us, Climate XChange) as Massachusetts-derived income to the Winner.
 And that’s taxable.
-In the case of the Grand Prize, the Winner would have to send us 5% of that value — almost $9,500.
+In the case of the Grand Prize, the Winner would have to send us 5% of that value — over $6,000.
 In advance, of course.

 Because we at Climate XChange believe that most people don’t have this kind of money lying around to send to the IRS and the Massachusetts Department of Revenue (DOR) whenever they feel like it, we decided that the Grand Prize should include, as part of the Prize itself, the required U.S. and Massachusetts withholding tax payments for the Prize.
 The IRS and DOR understand and allow for this possibility.
 However, because the tax payment we make on your behalf is also something of value to you, it turns out that we have to pay taxes on the taxes that we are paying for you!
-We have to pay the IRS 33.33% of the Prize FMV, rather than the 25% you would have to pay directly, for the privilege of paying your U.S. prize tax for you, because when we pay those taxes on your behalf, that counts as income to you.
+We have to pay the IRS 33.33% of the Prize’s Fair Market Value, rather than the 25% you would have to pay directly, for the privilege of paying your U.S. prize tax for you, because when we pay those taxes on your behalf, that counts as income to you.
 Then, Massachusetts wants another 5%.
-But wait… it gets worse… the money we send to Massachusetts counts as income for you from the IRS perspective.
+But wait…it gets worse…the money we send to Massachusetts counts as income for you from the IRS perspective.
 So we have to pay tax to the IRS on the taxes we paid on your behalf to Massachusetts.
 Then, from the Massachusetts perspective, we’ve just given you more income by sending a larger tax payment to the IRS, so now we have to pay tax on that to Massachusetts!
 This craziness goes on for a while until the taxable amounts become small enough that we reach a dollar or less.
 (Incidentally, while the regulations allow us to subtract the price of the raffle ticket from the amount we send the IRS and the DOR, we no longer bother, as the amount we would save is tiny compared to the amounts we have to pay.)

-Any and all other taxes, fees, surcharges, excises, and so on, whether from the United States, the Winner’s State, the Winner’s locality, or anywhere else on the planet, are the responsibility of the Prize Winner.
+Any and all other taxes, fees, surcharges, excises, and so on, whether from the United States, the Winner’s state, the Winner’s locality, or anywhere else on the planet, are the responsibility of the Prize Winner.

 For further details, including any restrictions or caveats, see the Legal Details section of the website.

-Possible State incentives, up to $5,000: In some States, the purchaser of an electric vehicle is eligible for an incentive from that State.
-Tesla, Inc., maintains its own list of State incentives, which may be found here.
+Possible State incentives, up to $5,000: In some states, the purchaser of an electric vehicle is eligible for an incentive from that state.
+Tesla, Inc., maintains its own list of state incentives, which may be found here.